lidatong/dataclasses-json/README.md

 Note that these hooks will be invoked regardless if you're using `.to_json`/`dump`/`dumps` and `.from_json`/`load`/`loads`.
-So apply overrides judiciously, making sure to carefully consider whether the interaction of the encode/decode/mm_field overrides is consistent with what you expect!
+So apply overrides / extensions judiciously, making sure to carefully consider whether the interaction of the encode/decode/mm_field is consistent with what you expect!

 ## A larger example